 Opening hours: Mon-Sat 9:30am to 9:30pm

 Tel: 6466 3515

-Yes, plain old bread is on this list because not many places can do it like Sing Hon Loong does.
-This frills-free bakery specialises in loaves of white bread with no fancy-schmancy toppings or fillings.
+Yes, plain old bread is on this list because not many places can do it as Sing Hon Loong does.
+This 50-year-old frills-free bakery specialises in loaves of white bread with no fancy-schmancy toppings or fillings.
 Like clockwork, freshly-baked bread never seems to stop coming out from their ovens 24/7.
-Customers can choose to have their pillowy loaves spread with butter, kaya or peanut butter at the shop at $6 per loaf.
-For those who want more, a variety of flavoured buns and loaves are also available.
+You can get pillowy bread loaves here for under $5, or their flavoured buns stuffed with coconut, red bean, and more, from $1.60.

 Address: 4 Whampoa Drive, Singapore 327715

 Fronted by a neon sign, Loong Fatt Tau Sar Piah has been pushing out Teochew-style tau sar piah since the ’60s.
 The brand got popular for their pastry, which is extra buttery, but is thinner than the tau sar piah we’re so used to from mass-market brands.
 Available simply in two flavours, sweet and salty, each piah is priced at $0.90, and baked fresh daily.

 Amidst Tiong Bahru’s gentrified flood of cafes is Tiong Bahru Galicier Pastry, a traditional bakery that has been pushing out nyonya kueh since the 70s.
 They are very well known for their coconutty Putu Ayu ($1), as well as their Kueh Dadar ($0.90), both equally perfumed with notes of pandan too.
 Otherwise, the stall has a number of other old-school bakes, as well as whole pies and cakes for you to take home.